Are people your business?

 What better way to explain the subtle contrast between a search consultant and a contingent recruiter than through an analogy.
 In this case, when people are your business, and your number one asset, not just a commodity - do you want a tailor or the department store?

 A search consultant vs a contingent recruiter - what’s the difference ?

 As search Consultants at Group8 we frequently get asked ‘why you’ and ‘why search?'
-To this point, when negotiating minor details on a pitch document this week with a prospective client, it occurred to me that understanding the difference and the value of our work is critical for a client to know without going into the detail of a 3 month 52 stage process, where eyes start to glaze over.
+Understanding the difference and the value of our work is critical for a client to know without going into the detail of a 3 month 52 stage process, where eyes start to glaze over.
 It’s difficult to portray unless you live in the world of resourcing.

 So, Mr or Mrs client you need a new suit.
 You don’t have many and it reflects everything about you in the professional world - it’s your public image.
 It could dictate whether you win or retain that great client and it’s not just about image, it’s how you feel in that suit - it makes you feel a sense of pride.

 You have a number of choices about where to get your new suit from - you could go to the department store route and select one from the shelf.
 Chances are, you’ll have to try a handful on before finding one that comes close to fitting and time is money.
 It may not be a perfect fit and although there will be some things you like about it there could very well be aspects you’d ideally change.

 But you’re in a rush and you need that suit quickly.
 So, after pain-staking hours of trying and retrying suits, you settle on one, knowing there’s a chance there may be others which could be better suited to you - but you pay for it and hope it does the job.
 Worst case you can return it and get another right?
 It may come under the guise of a good brand which gives you a bit more comfort that it should last.
 If you need another, you might have to go through the whole rigmarole again.